robhagemans/monobit/YAFF.md

 ##### Rendering hints

 _Rendering hints_ affect the way decorations and transformations are applied.
 They are:
-- `direction`: Direction of writing.
-At present, only `left-to-right` or `right-to-left` are supported.
+- `direction`: Advance direction of writing.
+The following directions are supported:
-  Default is to determine writing direction algorithmically, if the glyphs have character labels, and to use left-to-right if not.
+  - `left-to-right`: left to right, top to bottom
+  - `right-to-left`: right to left, top to bottom
+  - `top-to-bottom`: top to bottom, right to left
+  If the glyphs in the font have character labels, the default is to determine horizontal writing direction algorithmically from Unicode properties.
+If no character labels are given, the default direction is `left-to-right`.
 - `bold-smear`: additional number of pixels to trail ink by, when bolding algorithmically
 - `underline-thickness`: number of pixels in a generated underline
 - `underline-descent`: location of underline in pixels below the baseline